HiemsAnimae/TelegramBot/README.md

 # TelegramBot
-A simple bot that deletes 5 or 10 messages on a telegram group chat which he's admin
+A simple bot that deletes 5 or 10 messages on a telegram group chat in which he's admin